goforbroke1006/resource-hash/README.md

 # resource-hash

-Parallel check links list, print md5 for each.
+Parallel check links list, print md5 for each one.

 ### Requirements